anyoptimization/pymoo/docs/source/algorithms/soo/de.md

 v = x_{\pi_1} + F \cdot (x_{\pi_2} - x_{\pi_3})
 $$

-where $\pi$ is a random permutation with with 3 entries.
+where $\pi$ is a random permutation with 3 entries.
 The difference is taken between individual 2 and 3 and added to the first one.
 This is shown below:

 <div style="text-align: center;">